Can I Use Tetragon without Cilium? Yes!

 We can validate that all components of the demo application are configured, and pods are running with the following command:

-Now we need to install the tetra cli, I’m going to point you to the official documentation for this, as it lists the installation steps for each platform.
+Now, to install the tetra CLI, head over to the official documentation, as it lists the installation steps for each platform.

 Below are the steps for installation to Linux amd64 architecture.